 Some regions are very similar to others.
 Welsh ancestry might show up in the Ireland and Scotland region, or it could be reflected in England, Wales & Northwestern Europe.
-(The same goes for Scottish ancestry, as a matter of fact.)
+(The same goes for Scottish ancestry, as a matter of fact; Scots often see their results split almost 50/50 between these two regions.)
 Germany, France, and other European countries can look very similar because people from those countries have intermixed so much over time.
-We're making our first predictions for Germanic Europe and France, but we expect those predictions to improve as we get more data.
+Our Germanic Europe and France regions are still relatively new, but we expect those estimate to improve as we get more data.

 It could be that the estimate is on the edges of our predicted range.

 You may not share enough DNA with the members of our reference panel for us to see this ethnicity in your DNA.